Bishnus350/RFSOC4x2_lmk04828_readback/README.md

 - LMK04828 readback status raw register R392: 0x018800
 # Note: 0x18800 register is for PLL locked or unlocked status.
 # Note:  Try using root mode "sudo"
+# Note: ZCU216 board only communicate using i2c.
+# Note: RFSOC4x2 board can communicate by both i2c and spidev